Pratibha Rani

 Pratibha Rani (born 25 August 1956) is a former judge of the Delhi High Court, in Delhi, India.

-She gained public attention after writing several controversial judicial orders, including an granting bail to political activist Kanhaiya Kumar, in which she quoted Bollywood song lyrics and described surgical procedures to caution him, and another order describing the offence of rape as a "weapon for vengeance and personal vendetta".
-She has also written several significant judgments, including the reaffirmation of death penalty to the convicts of the 2012 Delhi gang-rape and murder, and the reduction of sentences and grant of bail to convicted offenders of child sexual abuse on the grounds that the child victim may have consented to the abuse.
+She gained public attention after writing several controversial judicial orders, including one granting bail to political activist Kanhaiya Kumar, in which she quoted Bollywood song lyrics and described surgical procedures to caution him; another order stating that women use the offence of rape as a "weapon for vengeance and personal vendetta"; and reducing sentences and granting bail to convicted offenders of child sexual abuse on the grounds that the child victim may have consented to the abuse.

 Career

 Trial courts

 Rani qualified into the Delhi Judicial Service and was appointed as a Metropolitan Magistrate, Civil Judge, and Labour Court judge.
 In 1996 she was transferred to the Delhi Higher Judicial Service.
 She served as a special judge for offences investigated by the Central Bureau of Investigation, and for offences prosecuted under the Narcotic Drugs and Psychotropic Substances Act.
 In 2011, she was appointed as a District and Sessions Judge in Delhi.

 During her tenure as a trial judge, Rani has tried a number of significant cases, including the conviction a person for providing logistical aid in the 2005 Ram Janmabhoomi attack, a case concerning admissions-related scams at the Delhi College of Engineering, the closure of cases against Indian National Congress Minister Satish Sharma for his alleged involvement in the unlawful grant of licenses to operate petrol pumps during his tenure as Minister for Petroleum.